d-morrison/IntroStatActivities/_book/04-L03-EDA-quantitative-wrap-up.md

      Does either distribution have outliers?
      \vspace{0.3in}

-13. Report the difference in mean retention rates for private and public universities.
+**13. Report the difference in mean retention rates for private and public universities.
 Use private minus public as the order of subtraction.
-Use the appropriate notation.
+Use the appropriate notation.**

 \vspace{0.8in}